w3c/wot-marketing/material/wot_explainer_notes.md

 * Spoken: Various questions can be answered by the information in the TD
 * Text: (various questions pop up sequentially in a circular array around WoT TD logo; do not need to be spoken) Questions (written only):
     - What kind of data do you serve?
+X
     - Who are you?
+(Identification)
     - How does the payload structure look like?
+(Payload structure)
     - How can I access the data or function?
+(Data access)  (Function invocation) X
     - What kinds of products and serializations do you support?
+(Serialization support) X
     - Is there context I need to understand, such as units, or the various kinds of sensors?
+(Units)  (Sensor types)
     - What kinds of functions to you have?
+(Available interactions)
     - Are there some security constraints?
+(Security constraints)
     - Do you have relationships to other Things?
+(Relationships to other Things) FEEDBACK (Ege): simplify: eg "Payload structure"
 * Staging:
     - Developer has a thought bubble, zoom into it to set stage...
     - Questions should show up one by one, get "checked off"